 Also, if you choose to drive, remember that the route is quite remote and desolate most of the way.
 You’ll need to plan your stops to sleep, get gas, and eat very carefully, or you may find hundreds of miles from these services when you need them the most.
 Driving to Alaska is not recommended in the wintertime.

 AVERAGE COST: $600+ roundtrip in gas from Seattle, plus gas from wherever you’re coming from….

 Taking a Cruise

 Many visitors to Alaska choose to visit this great state via cruise ship.
-Although an Alaska cruise will cost more per day than Caribbean cruises, they are one of the best deals out there when it comes to visiting Alaska affordably.
+Although an Alaska cruise will cost more per day than Caribbean cruises, they are one of the best deals for visiting Alaska affordably.

-You could fly to Alaska and then depart for a cruise out of Anchorage that drops you off at the end in Vancouver or Seattle or do the reverse.
-Each day you’ll wake up in a new port and you’ll see a new part of Alaska with little effort on your part.
-Best of all – you’ll be able to enjoy the included onboard dining and other ship amenities between ports.
+You could fly to Alaska and then depart for a cruise out of Anchorage that drops you off at the end in Vancouver or Seattle, or do the reverse.
+Each day, you’ll wake up in a new port and see a new part of Alaska with little effort.
+Best of all – you’ll enjoy the included onboard dining and other ship amenities between ports.

-Large cruise lines like Carnival, Princess, Royal Caribbean, Norweigan, and others offer cruises to Alaska for around $1000 a person for a week’s journey.
-If you don’t like those giant cruise ships, there are many smaller cruise lines also serve Alaska, but you can expect to pay a lot more due to their smaller size.
+Large cruise lines like Carnival, Princess, Royal Caribbean, Norweigan, and others offer cruises to Alaska for around $1,000 a person for a week’s journey.
+If you don’t like those giant cruise ships, many smaller cruise lines also serve Alaska, but you can expect to pay a lot more due to their smaller size.

-Also, remember that many Alaskan cruises are one-way trips only, so you’ll need to pay for a flight as well.
-Still, seeing Alaska by boat can be perfect for many travelers and an Alaska cruise is something that you’ll never forget.
+Also, remember that many Alaskan cruises are one-way trips only, so you’ll need to pay for a flight.
+Still, seeing Alaska by boat can be perfect for many travelers, and an Alaska cruise is something that you’ll never forget.